⚡ AI Portfolio Analysis

 Forgetting Closing Costs and Maintenance

 Budget an additional 2–5% of the home price for closing costs and roughly 1% per year for upkeep — these are real expenses not captured in the monthly payment.
-Track your full financial picture with our Net Worth Calculator
+Factor inflation into your long-term housing budget with our Investment Inflation Calculator